zhanglab-wbgcas/RSNET/README.md

 Example_RSNET.m is an example for inferring GRN from gene gexpression data.

-If you encounter any problem, please do not hesitate to contact us at zhangxj@wbgcas.cn
+If you encounter any problem, please do not hesitate to contact us at zhangxj@wbgcas.cn.